Paraguay at the 2023 Pan American Games

-Paraguay is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+Paraguay competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Paraguay's 17th appearance at the Pan American Games, having competed at every edition of the games except 1959 and 1963.

+On 4 October 2023, the Paraguayan Olympic Committee officially named the team of 117 athletes (41 men and 76 women) competing in 22 sports.

+Athlete Derlis Ayala and cyclist Agua Marina Espínola were the country's flagbearers during the opening ceremony.
+Meanwhile, golfers Fabrizio Zanotti and Sofia Garcia were the country's flagbearers during the closing ceremony.

 Competitors

-The following is the list of number of competitors (per gender) participating at the games per sport/discipline.
+The following list shows the number of competitors (per gender) participating at the games per sport/discipline.

+Medalists

+The following Paraguayan competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

+Athletics

+Paraguay qualified eight athletes (six men and two women) for the games.